Surrender of Japan: Occupation and the surrender ceremony

-News of the Japanese acceptance of the surrender terms was announced to the American public via radio at 7 p.m. on 14 August, sparking massive celebrations.
-Allied civilians and servicemen everywhere rejoiced at the news of the end of the war.
+News of the Japanese acceptance of the surrender terms was announced to the American public via radio at 7 p.m. on 14 August, sparking massive celebrations of the end of the war.
 A photograph, V-J Day in Times Square, of an American sailor kissing a woman in New York, and a news film of the Dancing Man in Sydney have come to epitomize the immediate celebrations.
 14 and 15 August are commemorated as Victory over Japan Day in many Allied countries.

 Japan's sudden surrender after the unexpected use of atomic weapons surprised most governments outside the US and UK.
-The Soviet Union had some intentions of occupying Hokkaidō.
+The Soviet Union had some intentions of occupying Hokkaido.
 Unlike the Soviet occupations of eastern Germany and northern Korea, however, these plans were frustrated by the opposition of President Truman.
+The Soviet Union continued to fight until early September, taking the Kuril Islands.

-In the aftermath of Japan's declaration of surrender, US B-32 Dominator bombers based in Okinawa began flying reconnaissance missions over Japan in order to monitor Japanese compliance with the cease-fire, gather information to better enable the establishment of the occupation, and test the fidelity of the Japanese, as it was feared that the Japanese were planning to attack occupation forces.
+Japan's forces were still fighting against the Soviets as well as the Chinese on the Asian mainland, and managing their cease-fire and surrender was difficult.
+US B-32 Dominator bombers based in Okinawa began flying reconnaissance missions over Japan in order to monitor Japanese compliance with the cease-fire, gather information to better enable the establishment of the occupation, and test the fidelity of the Japanese, as it was feared that the Japanese were planning to attack occupation forces.
 During the first such B-32 reconnaissance mission, the bomber was tracked by Japanese radars but completed its mission without interference.
 On 18 August, a group of four B-32s overflying Tokyo were attacked by Japanese naval fighter aircraft from Naval Air Facility Atsugi and Yokosuka Naval Airfield.
 The Japanese pilots were acting without authorization from the Japanese government.
 They were either opposed to the cease-fire or believed that Japanese airspace should remain inviolate until a formal surrender document was signed.
 They caused only minor damage and were held at bay by the B-32 gunners.
-The incident surprised US commanders, and prompted them to send additional reconnaissance flights to ascertain whether it was an isolated attack by die-hards acting independently or if Japan intended to continue fighting.
+The incident surprised US commanders, and prompted them to send additional reconnaissance flights.
 The following day, two B-32s on a reconnaissance mission over Tokyo were attacked by Japanese fighter aircraft out of Yokosuka Naval Airfield, with the pilots again acting on their own initiative, damaging one bomber.
 One of the bomber's crewmen was killed and two others wounded.
 It was the last aerial engagement of the war.
 The following day, as per the terms of the cease-fire agreement, the propellers were removed from all Japanese aircraft and further Allied reconnaissance flights over Japan went unchallenged.